 The kidneys are made up of millions of nephrons that allow for the removal of extra fluid and waste out of the blood.
 All these nephrons consist of tiny filters called glomeruli, which remove toxins and fluid from the blood, and tubules that process the removed fluid and turn it into urine.

 Glomerulonephritis (pronounced gluh-mare-you-low-nih-fry-tis), also called glomerular disease, is a group of kidney diseases in which the glomeruli of the kidney become damaged and inflamed.
 Glomerulonephritis makes it hard for the kidneys to work as they should.
 This commonly results in the loss of protein out of the blood, and both red and white blood cells in addition to protein may leak into the urine.
 Some people with glomerulonephritis will lose their ability to filter waste and many will retain fluid.
 Eventually, some people with glomerulonephritis may develop chronic kidney disease (CKD) or end stage renal disease (ESRD) and have to begin a renal replacement therapy such as dialysis.

 Chronic glomuerulonephritis often causes mild symptoms that may not even be noticed for a while.
 However, as the disease progresses and causes the kidneys to fail, symptoms may grow worse.
-Studies show that 50 percent of people experience a sickness that resembles the flu in the weeks before their kidneys fail.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.

 Please check with a physician if you need a diagnosis and/or for treatments as well as information regarding your specific condition.
 If you are experiencing urgent medical conditions, call 9-1-1